Water Site Security Fencing

 The Onion Principle

-Security surveys employ what is termed the Onion Principle to develop a layered wall of defence around a potential target.
+Security surveys employ what is termed the Onion Principle (also known as the 5 Ds of perimeter security) to develop a layered wall of defence around a potential target.
 The aim is to work from the outside into the centre, treating each different boundary as a layer which needs to be hardened to delay the attacker, protect the site’s assets and provide security staff with intelligence through surveillance.